spryker/spryker-docs/docs/pbc/all/search/algolia.md

 The Algolia search engine stands out from others due to its performance.
 With the Algolia app, your users can conduct advanced search of active concrete products in your store.

-{% info_block infoBox "Product reviews" %}
+{% info_block infoBox "Product ratings" %}

-Algolia searches in product reviews as well.
-However, product reviews are represented in product attributes in the Algolia search results.
+Algolia searches by product ratings as well.
+However, product ratings are represented in product attributes in the Algolia search results.

 {% endinfo_block %}